andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 4. After, typing your desired specifications click on the box "Review + create"

-5. You should be avaible to see the following display:
+5. You should be able to see the following display:
 <p>
 <img src="https://i.imgur.com/lpBisFO.png" height="80%" width="80%"/>
 </p>